 Last summer we weeded our print Reference collection and replaced it with a 400-volume set of Gale Virtual Reference Library reference books.
 Our users barely noticed, other than the fact that the library was now a more welcoming and customizable space.
 The Reference books had been on high shelves in the middle of the library.
 With those shelves gone, we were free to place mobile displays, rearrange tables, and create a large space for full staff meetings (which my Principal was thrilled with.)
 As administrators from other schools came by, they asked expectantly if I was getting rid of all of the books.
 “Who reads books anymore when we have the Internet?” was their view.

-While I spend a great deal of time trying to customize our virtual library to make it more user-friendly, we rarely rearrange the physical library.
+While I spent a great deal of time trying to customize our virtual library to make it more user-friendly, we rarely rearrange the physical library.
 Our fiction collection continued to be relevant and popular with our students but our nonfiction books were rarely touched.
 It got to the point that when I saw students browsing in the non-fiction shelves I thought “what’s wrong with that student? why are they over there? and what are they up to?”
 When a student or faculty member did ask me to help them find a nonfiction title, I felt myself cringing.
 One student asked me where the books on the Renaissance were kept.
 Gulp!
 940.2 has the basic titles, but if you’re looking for Religion in the Renaissance, Women in the Renaissance, or Architecture in the Renaissance, it’s a different story.
 Students from Psychology class come in monthly to find memoirs of people with psychological disorders.
 While we did have some memoirs in a biography collection, most of them were filed under the Dewey number for the type of disorder: Obsessive Compulsive Disorder, see 362.85 or 616.85.
 We had memoirs all over the place!
 I was frustrated, and our users were confused and learning that libraries were simply complicated places.
 I didn’t want to just increase our signage, I wanted a paradigm shift.

 We started Trimming Down Dewey in our School Library